 - Circumstances clearly beyond the control of the student caused the exam, test, quiz, lab, etc. to be missed.
 Such circumstances include serious illness or injury, or death of close family member.
-They do NOT include forgetting about the test, lack of preparation for the test, work-related or social obligations. - The student has notified the instructor (or the Pure and Applied Science office staff, if the instructor is not available) about the missed exam, test, quiz, lab, etc. Such notification MUST occur in advance, if possible, or at the latest, on the day of the exam, test, quiz, lab, etc. - 3.
-Proof of the circumstances is provided.
-Proper proof of illness or injury requires a medical certificate from a doctor, who may also be consulted. - 4.
+They do NOT include forgetting about the test, lack of preparation for the test, work-related or social obligations. - 2.
+The student has notified the instructor (or the Pure and Applied Science office staff, if the instructor is not available) about the missed exam, test, quiz, lab, etc.

+Such notification MUST occur in advance, if possible, or at the latest, on the day of the exam, test, quiz, lab, etc. Proof of the circumstances is provided.
+Proper proof of illness or injury requires a medical certificate from a doctor, who may also be consulted.
 The student has been fully participating in the course up until the circumstances that prevented the writing of the exam, test, quiz, lab, etc. Fully participating means attending almost all of the classes and turning in almost all assignments in the course.
 The options offered to the student who meets the four conditions are decided by the instructor.
 They will not necessarily meet the convenience of the student.

-Final Exam Period:

-Students should note that the final exam period is from and that they can expect to write exams at any time during this period.
+Final Exam Period: Students should note that the final exam period is from , and that they can expect to write exams at any time during this period.
 Individual exam times will not normally be rescheduled because of holidays, work, or other commitments.
 While efforts are made to spread exams throughout the exam period, an individual's particular course combination may result in exams being scheduled close together, or spread widely through the entire exam period.

-Cheating/Plagiarism:

-Students caught cheating on a test will normally receive a grade of "F" for the course and may be expelled from the University.
+Cheating/Plagiarism: Students caught cheating on a test will normally receive a grade of "F" for the course and may be expelled from the University.
 Plagiarism (including the copying of any part of assignments, laboratory reports and essays) is a serious offence and is a form of cheating.

-Incomplete Grades:

-Incomplete grades ("I") are given only when special arrangements have been agreed upon with the instructor prior to the end of the semester.
+Incomplete Grades: Incomplete grades ("I") are given only when special arrangements have been agreed upon with the instructor prior to the end of the semester.
 Since "I" grades are granted only in exceptional circumstances (usually health problems), their occurrence is rare.

-English Usage:

-Students are expected to use correct standard English in their written and oral assignments, exams, presentations and discussions.
+Final Letter Grade: All registered students will receive a final letter grade unless they have officially withdrawn (see the University Calendar for the withdrawal date).
+English Usage: Students are expected to use correct standard English in their written and oral assignments, exams, presentations and discussions.
 Failure to do so may result in reduced grades in any part of the Evaluation Profile.
 Please refer to the guidelines provided in the Capilano Guide to Writing Assignments (available from the University bookstore).

-Emergency Procedures:

-Please read the emergency procedures posted on the wall of
+Emergency Procedures: Please read the emergency procedures posted on the wall of the classroom.

-the classroom.